Wargame: Red Dragon: Campaigns

 The year is 1984.
-In the aftermath of World War II, the relation Japan and the Soviet Union is strained due to the Soviet Union's continued occupation of the Kuril Islands.
-In the late 1970s and early 1980s, the Soviets increase their troop presence on the Kuril Islands to which Japan response with hardening its stance towards the Soviet Union and increasing military spending.
+In the aftermath of World War II, the relation between Japan and the Soviet Union is strained due to the Soviet Union's continued occupation of the Kuril Islands.
+In the late 1970s and early 1980s, the Soviets increase their troop presence on the Kuril Islands to which Japan responds with hardening its stance towards the Soviet Union and increasing military spending.
 In 1982, Japan allows the U.S. to station F-16s on the Home Islands, to which the Soviets responds by transferring SS-20 missiles to the Russian Far East.
-The following year Yasuhiro Nakasone declares that he will turn Japan into an unsinkable aircraft carrier, to which to Soviets reply that due to modern technology, such a thing does not exist.
-When the U.S.-Japanese naval exercise, FleetEx 85, comes with in 500 nautical miles of Vladivostok, the Soviet Fleet are put on high alert.
+The following year Yasuhiro Nakasone declares that he will turn Japan into an unsinkable aircraft carrier, to which the Soviets reply that due to modern technology, such a thing does not exist.
+When the U.S.-Japanese naval exercise, FleetEx 85, comes within 500 nautical miles of Vladivostok, the Soviet Fleet are put on high alert.
 Even after the exercise ends, the Soviets still believe it was a rehearsal for an actual attack and decides to conduct a preemptive strike on Japan and the U.S. naval bases there.
 On December 6, 1984, the coded message "Climb Mount Narodnaya" is transmitted, signaling the invasion of Japan.

 The title to this campaign is a reference to "Climb Mount Niitaka", the code phrase confirming the Kido Butai was to strike at Pearl Harbor in December 1941.